Date First Published: July 22, 2014

 Monitoring is an important component of the clinical care processes.
 It provides information on the progress of the illness.It links the problem identification phase with the treatment phase by providing feedback and thus dictating the direction of subsequent care.
 The aspects that require continuous monitoring includes:

-Monitoring is directed to assessing certain relevant parameters and for each parameter, an appropriate method of measurement is used.
+Monitoring is directed at assessing certain relevant parameters and for each parameter, an appropriate method of measurement is used.
 These include:

 - Regular review or observation of symptoms and signs